HL7/cqf-measures/input/pages/index.md

 <div class="note-to-balloters" markdown="1">
 #### Note To Balloters

-1.)
-If you have any examples of composite measures that use a subject other than patient please provide those so we can add them to this IG
+1. We are seeking examples of non-patient subject composite measures for inclusion as examples in this implementation guide.

 </div>
 </div>